jmrod4/jmrod4tools/github_tips.markdown

 Create (clone) a local repository

-	# create and enter the repository directory
-	$ mkdir hacketyhack
-	$ cd hacketyhack

 	# get the files using the private access address
 	$ git clone git@github.com:youruser/hacketyhack.git

+	# enter into the just created repository directory
+	$ cd hacketyhack

 Link to the real 'original'